ckarwin/COSI/Data_Challenge_Home/README.md

 2. Setup source library with proper paths:

-     $cd Data_Challenge/Setup
+     cd Data_Challenge/Setup
-     $python setup.py
+     python setup.py

 3. Everything needed to run the simulations is in Data_Challenge/Run_Data_Challenge </b>
-  - For any new analysis, simply copy the content to the new analysis directory.
   - The main module is Run_Data_Challenge_module.py.
-It's advised to keep this in it's original location, and add the module location to your python path.
+It's advised to keep this in its original location, and add the module location to your python path.
+  - You can also keep make_orientation_bins.py in its original location.
+  - For any new analysis, simply copy the remaining content to the new analysis directory.

 3. Specify inputs in inputs.yaml </b>
   - The locatation of the Data_Challenge directory must be specified.